The Neural Tissue Engineering Lab at Rice University

 The Keene Lab, based in the Department of Materials Science and NanoEngineering at Rice University, focuses on understanding and tuning the functional properties of conducting polymers.
 Using the unique properties of these materials, they aim to build better tools for fundamental neuroscience and neurotechnology.

-Principle Investigator: Scott Keene
+Principal Investigator: Scott Keene

 Laboratory for Nanophotonic Computational Imaging and Sensing